Vaskivskyi/ha-chroma/README.md

 #### Allow the connection (adjust your firewall settings)

-In order to use the integration, you might need to adjust your firewall settings on the device with Chroma devices.
+To use the integration, you might need to adjust your firewall settings on the device with Chroma devices.
 Please, allow the incoming `TCP` connection on port `54236` from your HA instance.
 In case, this connection is not allowed, the integration will not be able to connect and might be stuck in the `configuring` state for an extended period.

 #### Lights